lopez-lab/PyRAI2MD-Demos/README.md

 Copy one of the model folder or go to that folder (e.g., TOD-8Me)

-    cd /[2+2]-photocycloaddition_toward_Cubane/TOD-8Me
+    cd ./PyRAI2MD-Demos/[2+2]-photocycloaddition_toward_Cubane/TOD-8Me

-To extract the training data first combine the individule files then untar it
+To extract the training data, first combine the individule files then untar it

     cd training_data
     cat data9303-13.json.tar.xz.part** > data9303-13.json.tar.xz